Pintangle

 TAST For Beginners

 If you are learning embroidery, the challenge will be to learn the stitch.
 The first 15 to 20 stitches in TAST are foundation stitches.
 Please note, I mean the first 15 stitches of the TAST stitches, NOT the Beyond TAST stitches.
-You need to know these in order to master the more complex stitches.
+You need to know these basic stitches in order to master the more complex stitches.
 Most of the other stitches are either based directly on the foundation stitches or at least on the same hand movements you learned in the foundation stitches.
 Many people aim for the first 20 stitches and then dip in and out of the challenge as the mood takes them.
 That is fine too.
 If you want to learn the basics of hand embroidery, choose the first 20 stitches.

 If you’re an experienced stitcher and you want to explore hand embroidery stitches a bit further, then Beyond TAST is ideal for you.
 See the information below about Beyond TAST.